About This Listing

 I had a great stay at Sara's home--it really is a charming space.
 I didn't arrive until after midnight, but she was very accommodating and let me know how I could get in.
 The room is small, but inside is a lofted bed so there is space underneath the bunk to hang out.
 There is one bathroom, but we didn't encounter any timing problems.
 Her house is a ten minute walk from the Lloyd Station MAX and a stone's throw away from restaurants, a supermarket and the mall (on Broadway).
 The neighborhood is very quiet and very safe.
 Amenities included free WiFi, access to the kitchen/living space as well as linens.
 She has a handsome dog named Charlie.
 He's big, but doesn't bite.
 I highly recommend this home and would stay here again if and when I'm in PDX.

-We appreciate guests that make themselves at home, clean up after themselves, and generally treat our home with respect.
-I work full-time, so I don't have much free time on the weekdays to hang out and show you around.
+We appreciate guests that make themselves at home and treat our home with respect.
+We are currently both full-time students (Duncan - Nursing, Me - Occupational Therapy), so don't have much free time hang out and show you around, and often need the living area to be quiet for studying.
 This doesn't mean you aren't welcome, just that you will have to be an independent traveler looking for a comfortable and welcoming "home base."
-(I am full of recommendations and suggestions, though!)
-If you arrive on the weekend or in the evening, I might be able to pick you up, but public transportation from the bus and train station to my house is very easy.
+I am full of recommendations and suggestions, though!!
+Depending on your time of arrival, I might be able to pick you up, but public transportation from the bus and train station to our house is very easy.

 If you have any questions about us or our home, please don't hesitate to contact me!